MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-alterations-qna.md

 > [!TIP]
 >
-> It is not possible to create customized lists of synonyms using the QnA Maker portal, however it is available using the Bot Framework CLI.
+> It's not possible to create customized lists of synonyms using the QnA Maker portal, however it is available using the Bot Framework CLI.

 ## Install the Bot Framework SDK CLI